vinay5916/OPEN_AI_API_KEY_Checker/README.md

 > ☑️ **Use at Your Own Risk:** Use of this tool is at the user's own risk.
 The owner of the tool is not responsible for any legal consequences, damages, or liabilities that may arise from the use of this tool.

-**P.S:** OPEN AI might implement Rate_limiting on the completions end-point (refer the bash file), then this tool might not work.

 **Usage:**

   1. Clone this repo: `https://github.com/vinay5916/OPEN_AI_API_KEY_Checker.git` .